Tolterodine

 Disease/Condition Glossary

-Overactive bladder syndrome: Overactive bladder syndrome may lead to a common and sudden need to urinate that may be difficult to control.
-You may feel like you want to pass urine many times during the night and day and may also experience accidental loss of urine.
+Overactive bladder syndrome: It causes a sudden and frequent need to urinate that may be difficult to control.
+You may feel like you want to pass urine many times during the night and day, and may also experience accidental loss of urine.
 Although it is common among older adults, an overactive bladder is not a normal part of ageing.
-It might not be easy to talk about your symptoms, but if they disturb you or interrupt your life, inform your doctor.
+It may not be easy to discuss your symptoms, but if they disturb you or disrupt your life, inform your physician.

 FAQs

-Tolterodine is used for the treatment of overactive bladder syndrome (it is a condition in which the bladder contracts muscles uncontrollably and urgent need to urinate, causing frequent urination and inability to control urination).
+Tolterodine is used for overactive bladder syndrome (a condition in which the bladder contracts muscles uncontrollably, causing an urgent need to urinate, frequent urination, and inability to control urination).

-Tolterodine contains tolteradone.
-Tolterodine works by relaxing the urinary bladder muscles and prevents urgent, frequent, or uncontrolled urination.
+Tolterodine contains Tolterodine, which works by relaxing the muscles of the urinary bladder and preventing urgent, frequent, or uncontrolled urination.

-Tolterodine did not relieve the symptoms of the overactive bladder when studied in children.
+Tolterodine did not relieve symptoms of overactive bladder in children.
 So, its use in children is not mentioned.

 It is unclear whether Tolterodine can cause dementia or not.
 However, according to some reports, when people with dementia were given Tolterodine, their symptoms (confusion and misunderstanding) became worse.

-Tolterodine does not cure your condition but helps to control the symptoms of overactive bladder.
+Tolterodine does not cure your condition but helps to control the symptoms of an overactive bladder.

 Patients who have urinary retention (unable to pass urine), have delayed emptying of stomach or blocked intestinal tract (toxic megacolon, ulcerative colitis, pyloric stenosis) or uncontrolled high pressure in the eyes (narrow-angle glaucoma).